practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 Now when I test a new programming language, I usually still implement the naive solution first and if it feels not very speedy, I start to look for a string builder or similar concept: [String building](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/50%20-%20string%20building#string-building)

-Often a string builder dramatically improves execution speed but not always, see here at the Scheme dialects:
+Often a string builder dramatically improves execution speed but not always, see here at the Scheme dialects for example:

 > This measure also helped a lot to improve execution speed.
 So, it hasn't been my string handling alone that prevented good execution speeds.